 One last thing to know about group rides and races are the effects of drafting and your avatar’s weight.
 To better mimic the real world, take full advantage of drafting.
 Simply put, if you are on someone’s wheel, you can put out less power and still stay with them.
 This essentially allows you to ‘rest’ while someone else does the work.
 It’s a good tactic to use, but don’t expect someone to let you sit on their wheel for an entire race, they will expect you to pull too once you catch your breath.
 For more info on how to draft check out this article from Zwift Insider.

 Weight impacts your ability to go up hills.
 You will see Zwifters put out massive watts on hills, but get passed by lesser efforts.
 This is because lighter riders ascend easier than heavier riders and need less power to do so.
 Keep this in mind as you try to catch someone going up the Watopia mountain.
-Zwift Insider did a nice test on weight.
-You can find that full breakdown here.
+Zwift Insider did a nice test on weight vs speed, which you can find here.